-- Space for the installed distribution files you need approximately 700MB for GemStone/S 64 Bit, and additional space for other products. - Additional disk space as required for your repository. - ▶ The repository files should be located on a disk drive that does not contain page space.
-Use of multiple disk drives is advisable for servers.
+- ▶ Space for the installed distribution files you need approximately 700MB for GemStone/S 64 Bit, and additional space for other products. - Additional space as required for your repository. - ▶ The repository files should be located on a disk drive that does not contain page space.